 Bleaching wood is a great way to update a furniture piece.
+Bleaching is a process that lightens the color of wood through a chemical process.
 My husband had an old desk he used when he was a teen.
-It is a beautiful oak desk, in just the style I was going for in Little Buddy's room.
+It is a beautiful oak desk that matched the style in Little Buddy's new room.
+However, I didn't love the vintage oak wood tones.
+However, bleaching red oak can help to remove the reddish/orange tones that date this type of wood.

-- Applying chlorine bleach - This type of bleach will help with old stain that is left in the wood.
-But it does not actually change the color of the wood.
+- Chlorine bleach - Helps with old stain that is left in the wood, but it does not actually change the color of the wood.

-- Placing in the sun with chlorine bleach - While it did have a slight overall lightening effect.
-Keep in mind applying household bleach to wood is hard on wood.
+- Placing in sun with chlorine bleach - Did have a slight overall lightening effect, but uneven and applying household bleach to wood is hard on wood.
 Placing wood in the sun is also hard on wood.
-When you combine these 2 it is really hard on your piece of furniture.
-If left in the sun too long it can ruin your piece of furniture.
-I have found bleaching this way also creates uneven bleaching.
+Combining both is really hard on your piece of furniture.

-- Borax solution and a Scrub brush - this worked good on small decorative wood items.
-I don't know that I would do this on a large piece of furniture.
+- Borax solution and a scrub brush - this worked well on small decorative wood items, but I wouldn't use it on a large piece of furniture.

-Not only did Zinsser wood bleach work the best it wasn't hard on the wood.
-I have even had success on both hard woods and soft woods.
+Not only did Zinsser wood bleach work the best, but it also wasn't hard on the wood.
+I even had success on both hard woods and soft woods.

 - Zinsser Wood Bleach